IETF-OPS-AD/I-D-with-yang-template/README.md

 Once you have created your own repository, start work by [renaming the `draft-todo-yourname-protocol.md` file](../../edit/main/draft-todo-yourname-protocol.md) and adding your YANG files.

 Refer to [I-D-with-yang-template/issues](https://github.com/IETF-OPS-AD/I-D-with-yang-template/issues) to report issues or track candidate features (e.g., add metadata to skip I-D cloning but keep only YANG validation part).

+This repository leverages [martinthomson/internet-draft-template](https://github.com/martinthomson/internet-draft-template) to build I-Ds and extends it to provides required tools to support IETF documents which include YANG mdoules.